vermont42/ProgrammaticLayout/README.md

 * App-and-button icons are from [The Noun Project](https://thenounproject.com).
 Consider using this website if you need professional-grade icons but do not have the skill to make them or the budget to commission them.
 * The app's color palette is from [Coolors](https://coolors.co).
 The Author is not an artist, so he uses this website for suggestions of harmonious color palettes.

 3\.
-You might think that the first step of converting an app from IB to PL is to delete the storyboard, but that is not the case because the storyboard can serve as a reference as you create the custom `UIView`s.
+You might think that the first step of converting an app from IB to PL is to delete the storyboard, but that is not the case because the storyboard can serve as a reference as you implement `UIView`s in code.
 So don't delete the storyboard.
 But you do need to tell the runtime not to use the storyboard to create the UI.
 So in the file `Info.plist`, find the key `Main storyboard file base name`, click it, and press the `delete` key.

 As an aside, when this tutorial refers to a file in the project, the easiest way to find the file is to click the Project Navigator button in the top-left corner of Xcode and type the filename in the search bar, as shown in this screenshot.